Frost-Tolerant Plants for Late-Season Harvests (& Laying Your Garden to Rest for the Winter)

 6. Prune raspberry canes.

 7. Order seed catalogs for next year.
 Seeds seem to be selling out sooner and sooner each year, so if you’ve taken my advice and have a solid plan for next year’s garden, go ahead and order those seeds now.
-My favorite places to source organic seeds are True Leaf Market and Eden Brothers; I’m impressed with the wide variety and the high quality every time I order from them.
+My favorite places to source organic seeds are High Mowing Organic Seeds and Eden Brothers; I’m impressed with the wide variety and the high quality every time I order from them.

-8. When ordering your seed catalogs take a peek at the microgreen selection at True Leaf Market.
-They have great growing supplies and seed offerings. microgreens are a great option to keep growing a little something throughout the winter Not to mention the nutritional punch they offer!
+8. When ordering your seed catalogs take a peek at the microgreen selection at High Mowing Organic Seeds.
+They have great growing supplies and seed offerings.
+Microgreens are a great option to keep growing a little something throughout the winter Not to mention the nutritional punch they offer!

 Plan For Next Year's Garden